Top of the page

 CitationsAmerican Academy of Orthopaedic Surgeons and American Academy of Pediatrics (2010).
 Ganglion of the wrist and hand.
 In JF Sarwark, ed., Essentials of Musculoskeletal Care, 4th ed., pp. 488–492.
 Rosemont, IL: American Academy of Orthopaedic Surgeons.

-Author: Healthwise StaffMedical Review: William H. Blahd, Jr., MD, FACEP - Emergency MedicineAnne C. Poinier, MD - Internal MedicineAdam Husney, MD - Family MedicineKathleen Romito, MD - Family MedicineHerbert von Schroeder, MD, MSc, FRCS(C) - Orthopedics, Hand and Microvascular Surgery
+Author: Healthwise StaffMedical Review: William H. Blahd Jr. MD, FACEP - Emergency MedicineAdam Husney MD - Family MedicineKathleen Romito MD - Family MedicineHerbert von Schroeder MD, MSc, FRCSC - Hand and Microvascular Surgery

 Author: Healthwise Staff